AkilTDixon/Notes/README.md

 ### Frontend Components
 - **Main.jsx**: Main application interface with collection management, note editing, and context menus
+- **Search.jsx**: Dedicated search page with cross-collection search functionality and inline editing
 - **Trash.jsx**: Dedicated trash management page with restore/delete functionality
-- **App.jsx**: Simple router setup connecting Main and Trash pages
+- **App.jsx**: Router setup connecting Main, Search, and Trash pages
 - **App.css**: Custom styling for UI components including dropdowns, buttons, and layout

 ### Backend Architecture
-- **myDatabase.py**: Custom MongoDB helper class with methods for CRUD operations and trash management
+- **myDatabase.py**: Custom MongoDB helper class with methods for CRUD operations, search functionality, and trash management
-- **ToDoList.py**: Flask API server with comprehensive REST endpoints for notes and collections
+- **ToDoList.py**: Flask API server with comprehensive REST endpoints for notes, collections, and search
+- **Search System**: Cross-collection text search using MongoDB regex queries on flattened note content
 - **Trash System**: Separate MongoDB database for soft-deleted items with restore capabilities

 ### Data Model
-- Notes are stored as documents with `title` and `body` fields
+- Notes are stored as documents with `title`, `body`, and `flat` fields (flat field for search indexing)
 - Collections are MongoDB collections within the `Notes` database
+- Search functionality uses regex pattern matching on the `flat` field across all collections
 - Trash items are stored in a separate `Trash` database with metadata
 - The backend serializes MongoDB `_id` values to strings for the client
 - The editor body accepts and saves TipTap JSON; HTML rendering is handled on the client